Shipping API Comparison 2026 — Pricing by Volume

 | Self-hostable SDK | No | No | No | Open source SDKs |

 Key differentiator: EasyPost, Shippo, and ShipEngine are all middlemen — they hold USPS credentials, negotiate rates, and add a markup.
-RevAddress connects you directly to the USPS v3 REST API.
+RevAddress gives you a managed USPS-focused layer over USPS v3 with flat pricing, a free proof wedge, and optional BYOK.
 If you only need USPS, you’re paying a multi-carrier tax with the others.

 When to pick each one